 Price, Availability & Discounts

 This product has only recently been made commercially available and is only available direct from HVMN.

 It comes in a box containing 3 bottles.
-When I last checked the price had gone up to US$100/box.
+When I last checked the price was US$100/box.

 Click Here for latest prices and/or if you want to buy some HVMN.com (link to: hvmn.com)

 Currently there is no financial benefit I get from you buying at that link.
 I got 6 bottles free of charge ($200).